 New Orleans Film Society, now in its fifth year of partnership with IF/Then Shorts, invited diverse stories and storytellers from the American South to apply for a virtual residency to take community-conscious and cinematic short documentary films from the edit to reaching audiences.

 Selected film teams received a $5,000 post-production grant and participated in a five-week collaborative online editing residency: working with industry professionals, editing mentors, and their fellow filmmakers to fine-tune their rough cut.
 Filmmakers benefited from not only the resources of their esteemed mentors but also worked to build strong creative relationships while providing feedback and support to their fellow Southern filmmakers.
-These shorts are being showcased in a work-in-progress screening followed by a live, private feedback session at the 2021 New Orleans Film Festival.
+These shorts were showcased in a work-in-progress screening followed by a live, private feedback session at the 2021 New Orleans Film Festival.

 Black Suit: Sewing [HER]story